 6. Distilled Spirits vs Club Soda

 To drink alcohol or distilled spirits affects your blood glucose level when you have diabetes.
 Severe health consequences can happen because alcohol impairs both physically and mentally.
 Try a club soda or diet soda if you feel peer pressure to drink.
+A detailed breakdown of various mixed drinks and their carbohydrate content per serving can help you make informed choices.
+Competitors categorize different alcoholic beverages along with their mixers, highlighting which combinations have zero carbohydrates and which do not, providing insights into low-carb options for mixed drinks.
 If you believe your alcohol consumption is not problematic, slowly sipping your drink will help your body process the alcohol better and will help to prevent blood sugar levels from dropping too low.

 7. Always Know Your Limits